 Cats are 100% carnivores.
 However, every now and then you may notice your kitty nibbling at your houseplants, or even gobbling up some grass outside.
 Many folks are quick to assume this means the cat is sick, though this is not necessarily the case.
 As a matter of fact, cats often eat a bit of vegetable matter…and it’s good for them, too!

 A Cat's Stomach & Digestive System

-Because they are carnivores, cats have larger stomachs and very short small intestine tracts.
+Because they are carnivores, cats have larger stomachs and very short, small intestine tracts.
 Meat is digested rather quickly and nutrients are easily absorbed during the short ride through the small intestine.
-Plant matter, however, takes longer to digest.
-When a cat eats plant matter, it is not broken down as much as meat.
+Plant matter, however, takes longer to digest, and is not broken down as much as meat.
 It is known as “roughage” or fiber at this point.
 As it passes through the small intestine, not much is absorbed into their system, so the vegetable matter just keeps on moving through, taking with it whatever else happens to be in the intestine.
 When your cat eats plant matter, it is actually helping to keep its digestive system functioning properly!

 Houseplants are not the best sources of roughage for your cat.
 In fact, some may be poisonous.
 There are a number of ways to discourage your cat from eating your houseplants.

 Give your kitty her own “houseplant”.
 You can purchase some special cat grass for your cat to eat.
 This grass is easy to grow, and you can be sure it doesn’t have pesticides or other harmful contaminants, which your backyard grass may have.
 Most cats love the stuff, and it lasts for a long time!

 Use a special deterrent spray (make sure it is safe for your plants) to keep kitty away from your plants.
 Many citrus-scented sprays will do the trick (cats hate citrus).